 Step-by-Step Guide to Fixing the White Screen of Death Issue

 The “White Screen of Death” (WSoD) is a common issue that presents as a completely blank white screen, often due to plugin conflicts or insufficient PHP memory.
-Here’s a detailed guide to help you troubleshoot and resolve this problem.
+Here’s how to fix the WSoD.

 Step 1: Access Your Website Files via Hosting

-- Log in to your hosting account and locate the website experiencing the WSoD.
+- Access your hosting account and find the website experiencing the WSoD.
 These credentials are usually found in the main dashboard of your hosting account. (steps mentioned above)

 - Navigate to the Website file manager. (steps mentioned above)